Saudi Arabia–Vietnam relations: History

-Modern relations

 Early 20th century to 1990s

 Modern links between Saudi Arabia and Vietnam began in 20th century when the French managed to conquer Vietnam and temporarily put an end to persecution of the minority Cham Muslim population.
 A Cham student, Mohammad Badri, who traveled to Saudi Arabia, was considered to be the first Salafi cleric in Vietanmese history, where he sought to expand Saudi Islamic teachings across the Cham minority and Vietnamese converts.

-In 1974, South Vietnam agreed to establish relations with Saudi Arabia, although it didn't last long.
+In 1974, South Vietnam agreed to establish relations with Saudi Arabia, although it did not last long.
 Due to the Vietnam War, and subsequently until 1990s, there were no formal relations between Saudi Arabia and unified communist Vietnam as Saudi Arabia aligned with the United States against the communist Soviet Union.
 Saudi Arabia, alongside North Yemen and several Gulf nations at the time also hosted a small number of Vietnamese refugees of Cham and Arab origin in 1980s due to religious persecution by the communist regime.